What Is Friendship? Benefits Of Emotional Support On Mental Health

 Medically reviewed by Corey Pitts, MA, LCMHC, LCAS, CCS

-Updated November 15, 2024by BetterHelp Editorial Team
+Updated March 12th, 2026 by BetterHelp Editorial Team

 Friendships can be among the most important and meaningful personal relationships we experience.
-Unlike familial bonds, true friendships are chosen, nurtured, and sustained through mutual effort and care.
+Unlike familial bonds, true friendships may be chosen, nurtured, and sustained through mutual effort and care.
 While the dynamics between good friends may change, the core values and experiences that friends have had together can help to maintain healthy friendships over time.

 Developing friendships may be important for both mental and physical health, and people with close friendships may experience an enhanced quality of life.
 While it may be easy for some people to make friends, not everyone feels comfortable when starting new relationships.
-In this article, we’ll answer the question “What is friendship?” and provide strategies for developing healthy relationships with friends.
+In this article, we’ll answer “What is friendship?” and provide strategies for developing healthy relationships with friends.

-Friendship may exist on a spectrum, and not all friendships stand the test of time or develop into close relationships.
+Friendship can exist on a spectrum, and not all friendships stand the test of time or develop into close relationships.
+What is friendship?
 Real friendship is usually a bond that can stand the tests of time and distance.
-In some cases, this bond may be built on mutual experiences or challenges that have been overcome.
-Even after plenty of time apart, it may be easy for close friends to pick up where they left off.
+In some cases, this bond may be built on mutual experiences or challenges overcome together.
+Even after plenty of time apart, close friends can pick up where they left off.

-Key elements of genuine friendship
+Elements of genuine friendship

 • Trust and honesty.
 Growing any healthy relationship, whether it be a romantic relationship or a friendship, may start with building trust.
 Genuine friendship may require that each person in the relationship trust the other.
 Building trust may involve being dependable and open with your friends about your feelings and acting in their best interest.